 - Once your phone boots up open Magisk Manager App and you should check and verify if it’s rooted.

 Now before we begin I just want to make clear that in this method I will only show you the way to Root your phone using TWRP and I may not show how to install TWRP as it’s not the purpose of this tutorial and the process can get a bit complicated considering a different type of phones out there.

 So I had covered the complete process of installing TWRP in this article.
 In this guide, we will only focus on the reading process rather than installing the process of the TWRP and will only cover as much as needed.

 The first thing you need to do is you need to make sure that you have already downloaded the TWRP image file for your phone on your computer.
 You also need to download Magisk Zip file.
 You can either download this on your phone or on your PC.

 - First, you need to boot your phone into fastboot mode as we did before.

-- Connect your phone to your computer using USB cable and open terminal and type.
+- Connect your phone to your computer using a USB cable and open the terminal and type.